 Vitamin B-12 is produced in animals and by bacteria in the soil.
 Vegetarians who consume dairy products and/or eggs usually get enough B-12 since it is found in these foods.
 Vegans, however, should add vitamin B-12 fortified soy milk to their diets.
 Regularly taking a broad-spectrum multivitamin and mineral supplement (available at the pharmacy in Health Services) will also supply the necessary amount of B-12.

 Being both an athlete and a vegetarian can be challenging, especially for vegans.
 It can be difficult to eat a volume of food high enough to meet an athlete's high caloric needs.
 Vegetarians who participate in sports should be aware of their increased energy needs, and should make a concerted effort to consume sufficient calories.
 Click for info on sports nutrition.

 Becoming a vegetarian can be as easy as you choose to make it.
 Whether you enjoy preparing elaborate meals or choose quick and easy ones, vegetarian meals can be very satisfying.
-In order to make meal preparation easier, the ADA suggests having the following foods on hand:
+In order to make meal preparation easier, the AND suggests having the following foods on hand:

 - Ready-to-eat, whole-grain breakfast cereals, and quick-cooking whole-grain cereals such as oatmeal